 Previously the application process for PGP was done on first come, first-serve basis and the intake cap would typically fill up within a few days.
 “We’re listening to what past applicants had to say and making the process fairer for people who want to sponsor their parents or grandparents.
 We’re ensuring that everyone can access the application process by giving them the same chance to have their name chosen.”
 Said the Canadian Federal Minister of Immigration, John McCullum on the changes to the PGP.

-IRCC will notify all the individuals who submitted an online form indicating their interest in sponsoring their parent(s) or grandparent(s) whether they have been selected or not and for those who may not be selected can apply again in 2018.
+IRCC will notify all the individuals who submitted an online form indicating their interest in sponsoring their parent(s) or grandparent(s) whether they have.